tjburch/tjburch/README.md

 - [Professional Resume](http://tylerjamesburch.com/documents/resume.pdf)
 - [Curriculum Vitae](http://tylerjamesburch.com/documents/cv.pdf)

-> This GitHub is where I keep my personal projects, prior professional work from my PhD lies in [this GitLab](https://gitlab.com/tjburch), and present professional work lies in institutionally protected GitLabs.
+> This GitHub is where I keep my personal projects, prior professional work from my PhD lies in [this GitLab](https://gitlab.com/tjburch), and work from my postdoc lies in institutionally protected GitLabs.

 <!--
 **tjburch/tjburch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.